 As long as humans have built shelters, windows have been an important design element to bring in daylight.
-In the second half of the 20th century—facilitated by advances in structural engineering and the advent of electric lighting—buildings became larger, deeper, and increasingly isolated occupants from the outside world, especially with the arrival of high-walled workstations.
+In the second half of the 20th century buildings became larger, deeper, and increasingly isolated occupants from the outside world.

 When specifying glazing solutions for vision, sound, light, and heat control, design actions often come down to a choice between integrated louvers and integrated blinds.
 Knowing the difference between the two—and which option may be more suitable for an application— is critical.

 Students and staff at the University of Wyoming’s (UW’s) Laramie campus can now develop their music, theater, or dance skills in a newly renovated and expanded facility.
 The $35-million Buchanan Center for the Performing Arts includes both new construction and partial renovation of the existing fine arts center.

 Daylighting is an integral part of architectural design.
 After all, building occupants want a physical and psychological connection to the outside world.
 We evolved under sunlight; our Circadian rhythms—governing daily living cycles, influencing our mood, and controlling our sleep patterns—developed in response to a connection to the outdoors.